Civil Engineering (CE)

 CE 103.
 Graphical Communication.
 3 Credits.

 Development of visualization, technical communication, and documentation skills.
-The course covers 3D AutoCAD geometric modeling using current methods and techniques commonly found in the industry and Civil 3D land systems design program.
+The course covers 3D AutoCAD geometric modeling using current methods and techniques commonly found in the industry, Civil 3D land systems design program, and MicroStation.
 Fundamentals of land surface modeling and current surveying techniques will be taught in a combined lecture-laboratory format.
 On-campus students have access to necessary software programs through the CEM computer system.
-DEDP students are required to download a free computer aided design software version from AUTODESK to their personal computer.
-Prerequisite: CE major and CE 101 or permission of department.
+DEDP students are required to download a free computer-aided design software version from AUTODESK to their personal computers.
+Prerequisite: CE major or permission of department.
+S.

 CE 306.
 Fluid Mechanics.
 3 Credits.